avantrec/soco-cli/README.md

 - **`zones` (or `visible_zones`, `rooms`, `visible_rooms`)**: Returns the room names (and associated IP addresses) that are visible in the Sonos controller apps.
 Use **`all_zones` (or `all_rooms`)** to return all devices including ones not visible in the Sonos controller apps.
 - **`version`**: Report the versions of soco-cli and soco.
 (A speaker name must be provided, but doesn't need to be a valid name.)

-#### Flags

-- **`--version, -v`**: Print the versions of soco-cli and SoCo, and exit.

-## Multiple Commands
+## Multiple Sequential Commands

 Multiple commands can be run as part of the same `sonos` invocation by using the `:` separator to add multiple `SPEAKER ACTION <parameters>` sequences to the command line.
-These will be executed in order.
 The `:` separator must be surrounded by spaces.

-When using multiple commands, a new `wait <seconds>` (or `w`, `sleep`) primitive is available that simply waits for the specified number of seconds before moving on to the next command.
-This is useful for instances where one wants to play audio for a specific period of time, or maintain a speaker grouping for a specific period, etc.
+A `wait <seconds>` (or `w`, `sleep`) primitive is available that simply waits for the specified number of seconds before moving on to the next command.
+This is useful when, for example, one wants to play audio for a specific period of time, or maintain a speaker grouping for a specific period, etc.

-An arbitrary number of commands can be supplied as part of a single `sonos` invoctaion.
+An arbitrary number of commands can be supplied as part of a single `sonos` invocation.
 If a failure is encountered with any command, `sonos` will terminate and will not execute the remaining commands.

 Examples: